-5 Creative Uses For Your Old Jack-o-Lantern
+4 Garden Uses For Your Old Jack-o-Lantern

 Every year, my kids have so much fun selecting our family pumpkin at our local pumpkin patch.
 Our pumpkin sits in a place of honor in the center of our dining room table until a few days before Halloween, when we decide what type of design to carve into the pumpkin.
-Our Jack-o-Lantern is then proudly displayed over Halloween, all lit up from the inside.
+Our jack-o-lantern is then proudly displayed over Halloween, all lit up from the inside.

 After all the trouble of picking out the perfect pumpkin, carving it and displaying it, the last thing I want to do is throw it away.
 Wouldn’t it be nice if a slightly-used Halloween pumpkin meet a better fate then the trash heap?